 4. The Kimtampo Waterfalls – Kimtampo Waterfalls is one of the highest waterfalls in Ghana.
 Also known as Sanders Falls during the colonial days.
 It is located on the Pumpum river, a tributary of the Black Volta, about 4km north of Kimtampo municipality on the Kumasi-Tamale road.
 It is hidden in the forest and 82ft in height.

 11. The Northern Woman – The social roles of women in northern Ghana have varied throughout history. the overall impact of women in Ghanaian society has been significant.
-The social and economic well-being of women as mothers, traders, farmers and artisans has evolved throughout century and is continuing to change in modern day.
+The social and economic well-being of women as mothers, traders, farmers and artisans has evolved throughout the century and is continuing to change in modern-day.

 12. The Elephants of Mole – Mole National Park is Ghana’s largest wildlife reserve.
 The park is located in northwest Ghana on grassland savanna.
 The Lovi and Mole rivers are ephemeral rivers flowing through the park.
 It is home to over 93 mammal species, and the large mammals of the park include an elephant population, hippos, buffalo and warthogs.